-Gibraltar is not a party to any double taxation treaties, although tax relief is available in respect of foreign income tax paid, deducted from or liable to be paid on income which is similarly chargeable to Gibraltar tax, up to the lower of Gibraltar tax or foreign tax on the income (although this only applies where the jurisdiction imposing the foreign tax is the same jurisdiction in which the income is generated).
+Gibraltar is not a party to any double taxation treaties.
+However, tax relief is available in respect of foreign income tax paid, deducted from or liable to be paid on income which is similarly chargeable to Gibraltar tax, up to whichever is lower - Gibraltar tax or foreign tax on the income (although this only applies where the jurisdiction imposing the foreign tax is the same jurisdiction in which the income is generated).
 Gibraltar also transposes European directives into Gibraltar law (including but not limited to the Parent-Subsidiary Directive).

-The tax residence of a company is determined by reference to where the company is managed and controlled and not by reference to its jurisdiction of registration.
+The tax residence of a company is determined by reference to where the company is managed and controlled, and not by reference to its jurisdiction of registration.
 Ultimately, determining tax residence is a question of fact.

 Gibraltar applies a territorial system of taxation whereby companies are taxed only on income that is accrued in or derived from Gibraltar.
 As a result, income that is not accrued in or derived from Gibraltar is not taxable in Gibraltar.
-"Accrued in or derived from" is defined in terms of the location of the activities giving rise to the profits or gains.
+'Accrued in or derived from' is defined in terms of the location of the activities giving rise to the profits or gains.

-There are specific rules that apply to companies carrying out activities that are subject to licensing or regulation in Gibraltar, or that are passporting into Gibraltar activities through a branch or permanent establishment in Gibraltar that would otherwise be subject to licensing or regulation in Gibraltar.
+Specific rules apply to companies carrying out activities that are subject to licensing or regulation in Gibraltar, or that are passporting activities into Gibraltar through a branch or permanent establishment in Gibraltar that would otherwise be subject to licensing or regulation in Gibraltar.
 Such income is deemed to accrue and derive in Gibraltar.

-Royalty income and intercompany interest income of a company registered in Gibraltar is deemed to have accrued in and derive from Gibraltar, regardless of the source of the interest or dividend.
+Royalty income and intercompany interest income of a company registered in Gibraltar is deemed to have accrued in and derived from Gibraltar, regardless of the source of the royalty or interest.